arif891/layx/README.md

 - `assets/[css|js]/pages/`: For page-specific content.
 Inside this dir all CSS and JS file will be minified and original one moved to `layx/assets/[css|js]/pages/`.

-## 🛠️ Installation
+## Installation

-To install Layx on your Windows system:
+To install Layx on your system:

 1. Download the Layx setup file from our [download](https://layx.xyz/download) page.
 2. Extract the contents of the ZIP file.